 Myth #8: Events happen only once a year in Vancouver.
 There isn’t one near me.

 Nope.
 There are 4 TED events every year (TED, TEDWomen, TEDGlobal, TEDYouth) and about 4,500 TEDx events in 166 countries.
 Many of these have quality almost indistinguishable from that of TED.
-There are a variety of event themes to fit any topic (more on finding these events later).
+There are a variety of event themes to fit any topic.
+He’s a detailed strategy on finding TEDx speaking opportunities near you.

 Myth #9: The quality of TEDx events sucks.
 It’s not worth it unless you speak at TED